-- The house an individual lives in; - A car, if it is equipped for use by a handicapped person, if it is needed to conduct daily activities or to go to work or to obtain regular medical treatment, or if it is under a certain value; - Life insurance policies with a total face value of \$1,500 or less per person; - Burial plots or spaces for the individual or his or her immediate family; - A burial fund of up to \$1,500 each for the individual's and his or her spouse's burial expenses; and - Property essential to self-support, including property used in a trade or business or on the job if the individual works for someone else.
+- The house an individual lives in; - A car, if it is equipped for use by a disabled person, if it is needed to conduct daily activities or to go to work or to obtain regular medical treatment, or if it is under a certain value; - Life insurance policies with a total face value of \$1,500 or less per person; - Burial plots or spaces for the individual or his or her immediate family; - A burial fund of up to \$1,500 each for the individual's and his or her spouse's burial expenses; and - Property essential to self-support, including property used in a trade or business or on the job if the individual works for someone else.

-States with state-administered supplementation can establish their own resource limitations and exclusions for optional state supplementary payments provided that they do not exceed federal resource requirements.
+States with state-administered supplementation can establish their own resource limitations and exclusions for optional state supplementary payments.